 Reserving space on campus

-For the reservation, discuss whether you want your event viewed on MyDaemen and how open-to-the public you want your event posted.
+For the reservation, discuss whether you want your event viewed on MyDaemen and how open-to-the public you want your event.
 Some events listed on MyDaemen can be linked to social media.
-The following information is actually added to an event reservation.
+Your program description is actually added into the electronic event reservation.

-- Do you want it viewed on MyDaemen…by internal campus only or viewed by general public?
+o If so, viewed by internal campus only or by the general public?

-- Provide brief (100) description and sure to add a web link if available.
+· Provide brief (100 word) description and add a web link if available.
 We will edit for length.

-· If you choose, provide longer description for a secondary webpage.
+· If you choose, provide longer description of the event for a secondary webpage.

 Once you have reserved your room, take the next steps.
 Consider event requirements such as food service, room set-up, audio-visual needs and security.
-Only after receiving confirmation of your room reservation should you contact these other offices:
+After receiving confirmation of your room reservation, you should contact these other offices:

-We are here to help guide you through the process of planning your meeting.
-Check out our webpage for more information.
-Please contact us anytime you need maps, directions, registration options, room diagrams, budget templates, signs & nametags or other advice on how to put together your successful event!
-Ask us about other campus event-related services such as publications design, printing, college relations, web services, guest internet access etc. Several meeting rooms on campus have phone lines for private calls or teleconferencing; please contact us for the extension number.
+We will help guide you through the process of planning your meeting.
+Check our webpage for more information.
+Please contact us any time you need maps, directions, registration options, room diagrams, budget templates, brochures, signs, nametag options or advice on how to put together your successful event!
+Ask us about other campus event-related services such as publications design, printing, media promotions, institutional relations, web services, guest internet access etc. Several meeting rooms on campus have phone lines for private calls or teleconferencing; please contact us for the extension number.
 We also have speaker phones for conference calls.